Clark Atlanta University: Atlanta University

-A 1912 catalog shows that Atlanta University had three divisions—the college and the normal school, each with a preparatory division.
-Enrollment that year was 403-40 college students, 62 normal students, 115 high school students in the college prep program and 183 high school students in the normal program.
-At that time half of the Atlanta University alumni were employed in teaching.
-There were a group of small Black colleges in Atlanta - Atlanta, Morehouse, Spelman, Clark, Morris Brown and Gammon - each guarding its independence but each dependent on Northern philanthropy.
+A 1912 catalog shows that Atlanta University had four divisions: the college and the normal school, and each had a preparatory division.
+Enrollment that year was 403: 40 college students, 62 normal students, 115 high school students in the college prep program and 183 high school students in the normal program.
+At that time, half of the Atlanta University alumni were employed in teaching.
+There were a group of small Black colleges in Atlanta — Atlanta, Morehouse, Spelman, Clark, Morris Brown and Gammon — each guarding its independence but each dependent on Northern philanthropy.
 By the end of World War I, the Northern philanthropists were demanding mergers to improve educational quality.
-1929 saw the creation of the Atlanta University Affiliation, in which Atlanta University took on a new role as the graduate school, with Morehouse and Spelman as undergraduate colleges.
+In 1929 the Atlanta University Affiliation was formed, and Atlanta University gained a new role as the graduate school, with Morehouse and Spelman as undergraduate colleges.
 Before World War II, the Affiliation came to include other Black colleges in Atlanta.
-By 1988, Atlanta University merged with Clark College, becoming Clark Atlanta University on July 1, 1988.
+On July 1, 1988, Atlanta University merged with Clark College, becoming Clark Atlanta University.

-North Hall - now Gaines Hall (Morris Brown College)

-Atlanta University began on West Mitchell, about a mile from downtown Atlanta.
-Built in 1869 by architect William H. Parkins, North Hall, now Gaines Hall, marked the first female dormitory on the campus of a co-ed school in the United States.
-Gaines Hall stood as Atlanta University's initial original building.
-A year later, South Hall opened for boys.
-Wings were added to each in 1871 and 1880.
-In 1882, Stone Hall opened as the main building, containing the chapel, lecture halls, recitation rooms, laboratories and administrative offices.
-By 1905 four more permanent buildings had been added, including a Carnegie Library.
-North Hall is the middle building, flanked by South Hall (left) and North Hall.
-South Hall was later demolished by Morris Brown College.
-A fire in mid-August 2015 threatened to raze the building completely.
-In October 2017, a court ruling returned the property to Clark Atlanta University.

-Stanley Pritchett, Morris Brown's former president, shows a photo of Atlanta University students taken on what is now Morris Brown's campus.